amazingrando/blades-in-the-dark-srd-content/Blades-in-the-Dark-SRD.md

 All the dice systems in the game are expressions of this basic format.
 When you’re first learning the game, you can always “collapse” back down to a simple roll to judge how things go.
 Look up the exact rule later when you have time.

-To create a dice pool for a roll, you’ll use a **trait** (like your <span class="game-term">Finesse</span> or your <span class="game-term">Prowess</span> or your crew’s <span class="CharOverride-5">Tier</span>) and take dice equal to its **rating**.
+To create a dice pool for a roll, you’ll use a **trait** (like your <span class="game-term">Finesse</span> or your <span class="game-term">Prowess</span> or your crew’s Tier) and take dice equal to its **rating**.
 You’ll usually end up with one to four dice.
 Even one die is pretty good in this game—a 50% chance of success.
 The most common traits you’ll use are the **action ratings** of the player characters.
 A player might roll dice for their <span class="game-term">Skirmish</span> action rating when they fight an enemy, for example.

 There are four types of rolls that you’ll use most often in the game: